joshuavial/git-workshop/README.md

 1. Tagging the release
     * `git checkout master`
     * `git tag 1.0`
-1. Managing hotfixes
-    * the same as a release branch, but it is branched from master and merged back to dev and master
 1. Merge conflict resolution
     * Git will create a new commit when merge conflicts occur
     * Any files that now have merge conflicts will have resolution markers in them